SilverPlate3/RansomNote_MemoryScanner/README.md

     {memory scanner compiled .exe} "{Full/relative path of the ransomware}"
     Example: Memory_Scanner.exe  C:\Users\ariel\Desktop\Conti_sample.exe
   * **Output**:
-    A) CLI will show the 3 keywords that were found by there order
+    A) CLI will show the 3 keywords that were found by there order.
     B) CLI will show the address of the memory page which contains the ransom note.
     C) An output folder will be created with a .txt file that holds the ransom note or part of it.
 The .txt file will be named after the ransomware hash.
+       If shown in static condition, the strings that are in the .txt file can be used to create basic AV/Yara signatures as well.